Jorge Chávez International Airport: Construction

-The airport was conceived in 1960 to replace the old Limatambo International Airport, which was located in the San Isidro District, because it had been surrounded by the new residential areas in the east of the city of Lima.
-Without the modern facilities built later, the first international flight was carried out on June 22, 1960; and four months later, on October 29, 1960, President Manuel Prado Ugarteche inaugurated it with the name Lima International Airport.
-Its later name is due to the young aviation pioneer, the Peruvian aviator Jorge Chávez.
+The airport was conceived in 1960 to replace the old Limatambo International Airport, which was located in the San Isidro District, because it had been surrounded by new residential areas east of Lima.
+Without the modern facilities built later, the first international flight was carried out on 22 June 1960; and four months later, on 29 October 1960, President Manuel Prado Ugarteche inaugurated it with the name Lima International Airport.

-Lima's first airport was the Limatambo Airport in San Isidro.
-It ceased operations in 1960 due to a lack of space and capacity, and was replaced by the Lima-Callao International Airport, which was inaugurated by President Manuel Prado Ugarteche on 29 October of the same year.
 In June 1965, the Lima-Callao airport was renamed the "Aeropuerto Internacional Jorge Chávez" after the famous Peruvian aviator, Jorge Chávez Dartnell.
 In December 1965, the terminal building was officially opened by President Fernando Belaúnde after 11 months of reconstruction.
-The airport did not receive any renovation or change in infrastructure for 35 years.